The History of Sunspot Solar Observatory

 V-2 Launch from White Sands, circa 1947.
 Image Courtesy of the US Army

 The Air Force had come into possession of some extremely advanced (for the time) rockets.
 Specifically, V2 "buzz bombs" - guided missiles, built by Nazi Germany.
-The Air Force was going to use them to study the Earth's upper atmosphere, energetic particles from space (cosmic rays), and learn how to build better rockets.
-As part of that, they wanted a ground station at high altitude to track their rockets as they ascended, and if that station could also be observing the Sun while they launched, so much the better.
+The Air Force was going to use them to study the Earth's upper atmosphere, and energetic particles from space (cosmic rays), and learn how to build better rockets.
+As part of that, they wanted a ground station at high altitudes to track their rockets as they ascended, and if that station could also be observing the Sun while they launched, so much the better.
 Funding an observatory on Sacramento Peak allowed them to achieve both goals.
 But before the observatory could begin, the HAO required a detailed site survey to determine whether the location was worth the effort.

 Rudy Cook - Initial Observer on Sacramento Peak.
 Despite holding no degree higher than high school at the time, Rudy Cook became the first chief observer at the new observatory on Sacramento Peak.
 Image Courtesy of the Natl.
 Solar Obs., and the Cook family